-3. That cables can be neatly concealed from view.
+3. Those cables can be neatly concealed from view.

 4. The monitors usually come with a 3-year on-site warranty

-5. The casing for the monitor can easily be sprayed any colour to match your corporate identity or the surroundings.
+5. The casing for the monitor can easily be sprayed with any color to match your corporate identity or the surroundings.

 Latest generation of LED screens

-The latest generation of screens are LED screens.
-LED screens are distinguishable from older LCD screens by durability, light output and reaction power.
-The latest LED screens are more robust, they are far more economical to use and last much longer.
-In addition, the response speed of LED technology is many times higher than the outdated LCD technology, ensuring fast-moving images appearing sharp and clear.
+The latest generation of screens is LED screens.
+LED screens are distinguishable from older LCD screens by durability, light output, and reaction power.
+The latest LED screens are more robust, they are far more economical to use, and last much longer.
+In addition, the response speed of LED technology is many times higher than the outdated LCD technology, ensuring fast-moving images appear sharp and clear.
 LED screens provide considerable savings in power consumption.
 Below is an example calculation for the use of a 32 “and a 40” LED screen compared to an LCD screen (larger formats and different test setups on request).

 Below is the calculation of the power consumption of an LCD screen and an LED screen that is on for ten hours a day, every day.
 The price is based on € 0.22 per kWh.

 At the bottom, you can see your savings per year in power consumption when you work with an LED screen.